 Some Spartan programs are federally regulated.
-Federally regulated programs require students to maintain a minimum of 90% attendance in each course.
+Federally regulated programs require students to maintain a minimum of 90% attendance in each course (on-ground classroom or Zoom).
 The college has adopted this industry standard for all its programs.
 See course syllabi for specific attendance and tardy policies.
 Students that do not abide by the Attendance Policy for a specific program will be advised by the Dean or his/her designee and the result may be disciplinary action.
 Missed time or excessive tardiness may lead to disciplinary action including being withdrawn from a course, probation, suspension, or withdrawn from the program.
+Please note, attendance policy differs for Consortium Agreement Distance Education courses.